 Laws 2008, Chapter 287, as amended by Laws 2009, 1st Special Session, Chapter 6 and Laws 2009, 3rd Special Session, Chapter 9, authorized ABOR to enter into lease-to-own and bond transactions up to \$800 million to pay for building renewal projects and new facilities with university lottery bonds (also known as SPEED bonds).
 ABOR is required to allocate \$376.0 million of the \$800.0 million for the Phoenix Biomedical Campus.
 Of the remaining \$424.0 million in proceeds, ABOR allocated \$16.0 million to ASU's School of Construction and \$136.0 million to each of the 3 universities for building renewal, deferred maintenance, and new construction projects.
 Under Chapter 287, the annual debt payments are comprised of up to 80% lottery revenues and at least 20% university system revenues.
-(Please see the Arizona Board Regents Building Systems narrative pages in the FY 2019 JLBC Baseline for more information.)
+(Please see the Arizona Board Regents Building Systems narrative pages in the FY 2020 JLBC Baseline for more information.)

 Laws 2017, Chapter 328 established the University Capital Investment Program, which provides General Fund appropriations from FY 2019 - FY 2043 for new university research facilities, building renewal, or other capital construction projects.
 The law appropriates \$27,000,000 to the universities in FY 2019 and increases the appropriation each year thereafter by 2% or the rate of inflation, whichever is less.
 The universities may use these monies for debt service on infrastructure long-term-financing and for cash construction costs.
 New debt issued under this program may not exceed \$1.0 billion.
 Each university will match any General Fund contributions that are used for debt service payments at a 1:1 rate.
-There is no financing related to Chapter 328 displayed in this report, as no debt had been issued under the program as of the end of FY 2017.